walkeralicia/Anorexia_CNV_GWAS/README.md

  # Citations

-If you use scripts from this Github please consider citing the article: ref (TBC).
+If you use scripts from this Github please consider citing the article: Walker, A., Karlsson, R., Szatkiewicz, J.P. et al. Genome-wide copy number variation association study in anorexia nervosa.
+Mol Psychiatry (2024). https://doi.org/10.1038/s41380-024-02811-2

  # Pipeline